Saturday, July 30, 2011

 Dear Jonas,

+You turned 58 months old.
 You are getting closer and closer to the big 5 and almost off to big boy school.
 You are already turning into such a handsome young boy.
 That little brain of yours is full and full of ideas every single day.

-be all grown up and I will look back on these years and remember all your sweet and carefree ways.
+You come up with the silliest things.
+I have to hug you to hold on to you at this age.
+Some day you are going to be all grown up and I will look back on these years and remember all your sweet and carefree ways.

-be all grown up and I will look back on these years and remember all your sweet and carefree ways.
 Video games are hot on your mind.
 I wish they weren't around, but there's nothing I can do now, except to limit your time on them.
 Dad wishes you never played them at all.
 It's hard when that is all you see or hear about from friends and family.
 They are tempting and fun, and I can easily see how hours can be spent on them, but you do listen when it's

 time to stop playing.